Kregap/Typy/readme.md

 # Typy

-A minimal Markdown editor for Windows (Electron).
+Typy allows to take short notes on your desktop with Markdown for Windows (Electron).

 ## How to package Typy as a standalone Windows app